 - Marshmallow Fruit Dip

-- Wide-mouth mason jars or other containers for juice
+- Wide-mouth mason jars or other containers to hold the juice

 - Champagne Bucket